dixslyf/mnist-digits-nb-nn/report/report.typ

 Finally, we can surmise that not all pixels are significant for recognising digits.
-The first pixel in the top left corner, for example, is black for most, if not all, images and, hence, does not contribute much to the identifying each digit.
+The first pixel in the top left corner, for example, is black for most, if not all, images and, hence, does not contribute much to identifying each digit.
-Ergo, dimensionality reduction techniques will be useful.
+We can thus conclude that dimensionality reduction techniques may be useful.
-Specifically, principal component analysis (PCA) was applied to the data set for the naive Bayes classifier (see @sec-naive-bayes).

 == Choice of Classifiers

 === Naive Bayes <sec-naive-bayes>

-There are several variants of naive Bayes classifiers to choose from.
+There are several variants of naive Bayes classifiers to consider.
-For example, we can use a Bernoulli naive Bayes classifier, which handles binary input features — we would have to convert the grayscale images to binary images through, for example, thresholding.
+For instance, a Bernoulli naive Bayes classifier processes binary input features, necessitating the conversion of grayscale images to binary images via, for example, thresholding.
-While this is a viable approach, a Bernoulli naive Bayes classifier
-(or any other naive Bayes classifier for that matter) assumes that the input features (in this case, the pixel values) are independent, which is almost certainly not the case.
+Although feasible, a Bernoulli naive Bayes classifier (or any other type of naive Bayes classifier for that matter) assumes independence among input features~(pixels), which is typically not valid.
-Moreover, we lose the ability to apply dimensionality reduction techniques that would not preserve the binary nature of the input features (e.g., principal component analysis).
+Moreover, this method precludes the application of dimensionality reduction techniques like Principal Component Analysis~(PCA) that do not preserve binary input features.

-Instead, a Gaussian naive Bayes classifier was implemented, with principal component analysis (PCA) as a preprocessing step.
+Instead, a Gaussian naive Bayes classifier was implemented with PCA as a preprocessing step.
-Gaussian naive Bayes classifiers assume their (continuous) input features are normally distributed.
+Gaussian naive Bayes classifiers assume the continuous input features are normally distributed.
-The probability of a specific input feature value given a class can then be estimated by approximating the input feature's distribution (conditional on the class) with a Gaussian distribution and calculating the probability density for the value.
+The probability of a specific feature value given a class is estimated by modeling the feature's distribution with a Gaussian distribution and computing the probability density.

-From @fig-pixel-dists, however, we know that the pixel values are _not_ normally distributed, and, hence, we can expect that a Gaussian naive Bayes classifier would likely perform poorly.
-If, however, we apply PCA to the data set, we observe that the resulting features are mostly normally distributed (@fig-pca-dists).
+Despite pixel values not being normally distributed~(@fig-pixel-dists), PCA transformation yields features that are mostly normally distributed~(@fig-pca-dists).
-Assuming the resulting features retain the underlying patterns of the data set, we can expect a Gaussian naive Bayes classifier to perform well.
+If these transformed features retain the data set's underlying patterns, we can expect the Gaussian naive Bayes classifier to perform well.

 #figure(
-  caption: [Histograms for each value of the data set projected onto the 1st principal components (using 49 components)], image("graphics/pca-distributions.png")
+  caption: [Histograms for each value of the training data set projected onto the 1st principal components (using 49 components)], image("graphics/pca-distributions.png")
 ) <fig-pca-dists>

 === Neural Network

 For the neural network model,
-we also have several types of neural networks to choose from, such as multilayer perceptrons, recurrent neural networks and convolutional neural networks.
-Since convolutional neural networks (CNNs) use convolutional filters to learn local patterns of images, they seem to be an obvious choice for our task of classifying images of handwritten digits.
-Multilayer perceptrons could have been used as well, but they most likely would not perform as well since they do not take advantage of the spatial nature of images.
-On the other hand, recurrent neural networks are useful when the data comes in sequences, which is not the case for our task.

-Now that we've chosen our type of neural network, we still need to consider several questions, like how many layers to use, the size of the convolutional kernels, the size of pooling filters, etc.
-Such hyperparameters were tuned using hyperparameter tuning (see @sec-hyperparameter-tuning).
-However, the general architecture of the CNN is fixed as follows:

-- The input images are fed to a set of convolutional layers.
-  Each convolutional layer's output is fed to an activation function (which is also determined through hyperparameter tuning). before being fed to a dropout layer as a form of regularisation.

-- After the input has been propagated through the convolutional layers, it goes through a pooling layer.
-  In typical scenarios, pooling is done after each convolutional layer.
-  However, because our images have (relatively) small dimensions of 28 by 28 pixels, pooling after each convolutional layer would reduce the dimensions of the images too quickly, leading to a loss of too much information, and, in some cases, 0-dimensional images.
-  Hence, pooling is done only after all convolutional layers.

-- After pooling, the data is flattened before passing through a set of linear layers.
-  The last linear layer has 10 outputs corresonding to each of the 10 possible digits.
-  Each output represents a score, where a higher score represents that the image is more likely to be the digit that the output represents.
-  Thus, the last linear layer represents the final prediction of the model.

-== Cross-Validation

-Cross-validation was performed to estimate the performance of the classifiers before the actual training and testing.
-Performing cross-validation is crucial for several reasons:

-- Getting an unbiased estimate of the classifiers' performance.

-- Verifying that the classifiers were not overfitting or underfitting the training data.

-- Tuning hyperparameters.

-The performance of the classifiers was estimated using nested stratified $k$-fold cross-validation with $k = 5$ for both the outer and inner cross-validation loops.
-The inner fold is for hyperparameter tuning, whose procedure is described in @sec-hyperparameter-tuning.
-Only 25 trials was used for hyperparameter tuning during cross-validation due to the infeasible running time.

-The performance of the methodology for training the naive Bayes classifier was estimated by calculating:
-(a)~the mean of the accuracies against the outer train folds and (b)~the mean of the accuracies against the outer validation folds.
-Similarly, the performance of that for the neural network was estimated by calculating the above two metrics, in addition to:
-(a)~the mean loss against the outer train folds and (b)~the mean loss against the outer validation folds.
-The rationale for calculating metrics for both the train and validation folds is so that we can determine if the training procedures tend to underfit or overfit the models against the training data.

-Results of cross-validation for the naive Bayes classifier are shown below:
+several architectures were considered, including multilayer perceptrons~(MLPs), recurrent neural networks~(RNNs) and convolutional neural networks~(CNNs).
+Given that CNNs utilize convolutional filters to learn local patterns in images, they are an obvious, optimal choice for classifying handwritten digits.
+While MLPs could be employed,
+they are likely less effective due to their inability to exploit the spatial structure of images.
+RNNs, suited for sequential data, are not appropriate for this task.

+Having selected a CNN,
+several architectural decisions remain, such as the number of layers, convolutional kernel sizes and pooling filter sizes.
+These hyperparameters were tuned via hyperparameter tuning~(see @sec-hyperparameter-tuning).
+The general architecture of the CNN is outlined as follows:

++ Input images are processed through a series of convolutional layers.
+  Each layer's output is passed through an activation function and then through a dropout layer for regularization.

++ Following the convolutional layers, the data undergoes pooling.
+  Typically, pooling occurs after each convolutional layer.
+  However, given the relatively small dimensions of 28#sym.times\28 pixels, pooling after each convolutional layer would excessively reduce the image size, leading to significant information loss or 0-dimensional images.
+  Thus, pooling is performed only after all convolutional layers.

++ Post-pooling, the data is flattened and passed through a series of linear layers.
+  Similar to the convolutional layers, each linear layer's output, except the final layer, is passed through an activation function and then through a dropout layer for regularization.
+  The final linear layer has 10 outputs, each corresponding to a digit (`0`--`9`).
+  These outputs represent scores that constitute the model's final prediction.
+  Higher scores indicate a higher likelihood that the image corresponds to the respective digit.

+== Performance Estimation

+Cross-validation was performed to estimate the classifiers' performance before final training and testing.
+This step is critical for several reasons:

+- Providing an unbiased estimate of the classifiers' performance.

+- Ensuring that the training and hyperparameter tuning procedures provide satisfactory results without overfitting or underfitting the models.

+- Determining whether the training and hyperparameter tuning procedures need to be amended.

+The performance estimation uses nested stratified $k$-fold cross-validation, with $k = 5$ for both the outer and inner loops.
+The inner loop focuses on hyperparameter tuning
+(see @sec-hyperparameter-tuning for the procedure), with only 25 trials due to time constraints.
+The outer loop estimates the generalized performance of the models.
+Each iteration trains the model on 4 of the 5 folds and evaluates it on the remaining fold.

+The performance of the naive Bayes classifier was evaluated by calculating:
+(a)~mean accuracy on the outer train folds and (b)~mean accuracy on the outer validation folds.
+For the neural network, additional metrics were used:
+(a)~mean loss on the outer train folds and
+(b)~mean loss on the outer validation folds.
+These metrics help assess if the training procedures result in underfitting or overfitting.

+Results for the naive Bayes classifier are as follows:

 - Mean train accuracy: 87.4%

 - Mean validation accuracy: 87.2%

-Results for the neural network are shown below:
+For the neural network:

 - Mean train loss: 0.0128